 Day 9.
 Bird and wildlife viewing in Etosha National Park

-We will have the full day in this impressive park birding the open plains and various waterholes from an open-top game-viewing vehicle.
+We will have the full day in this impressive park birding the open plains and various waterholes.
 We hope to find a multitude of lark species, including Eastern Clapper, Stark’s, Sabota, Pink-billed, Fawn-colored, and Rufous-naped, as well as larger and more brightly colored species such as Crimson-breasted Shrike, Gabar Goshawk, Greater Kestrel, Lappet-faced Vulture, and Namaqua Sandgrouse.

 Overnight: Okaukuejo Camp, central Etosha

 Day 10.
 Central to eastern Etosha National Park

 Today we make our way from the central section of the park to the eastern edge.
 As we head farther east the bird species change gradually, and we hope to find Blue Crane, Secretarybird, Red-necked Falcon, Burchell’s Courser, Caspian Plover, and Eastern Clapper Lark, among the usual suspects.
 Around Mokuti Lodge we should see Black-faced Babbler, Crimson-breasted Shrike, White-browed Scrub Robin, Black-faced Waxbill, Bearded Woodpecker, Pearl-spotted Owlet, and other woodland species.

 The uncommon Burchell’s Courser is sometimes seen in Etosha National Park.

 Day 11.
 Transfer to and birding around Rundu